Lopolin-LP/splitFileUploads-Vencord/README.md

 ### Techniques
 1. If there's multiple files, put them into a `.tar` Archive.
-2. Then compress using `.gz`.
+2. Then compress using `.gz` (disabled by default).
 3. Finally, split the files into `.001` and so on files, if needed.

 ### Limitations:
 - The receiver either needs this plugin as well, or at least a tool to merge and decompress the files, such as 7-zip.
 - If someone changes the file extensions around, there will be issues, as this doesn't do any fancy file type detection.
-- Downloading does not work on Userscripts as I didn't find a way to rewrite all response headers coming from `https://cdn.discordapp.com/*` to include `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods`.
+- Downloading does not work on Userscripts as I didn't find a way apply [my cors patch](#what-it-does).
 If you know how, feel free to open a Pull Request, your help is appreciated.

-## What If [...] doesn't have the plugin? / The Archive is a bit weird?
+## What if [...] doesn't have the plugin? / The received archive is a bit weird?
 Fear not!
 Tools like [7-zip](https://www.7-zip.org/) help out in this case!
 They got all the features this plugin utilizes.

 ## Installation